Answer Engine Optimization (AEO): The Complete Guide for 2025

 The direction is clear.
 More answers delivered directly.
 Fewer clicks to websites.
 The winners will be the sites that become the answers.

-AEO isn't just about Google.
-Multiple platforms now deliver direct answers.
+AEO isn't just Google.
+Multiple platforms deliver direct answers now.

-These are the "position zero" results that appear above organic listings on Google.
-They come in several formats:
+These are "position zero" results above organic listings on Google.
+They come in a few formats:

 - Paragraph snippets - A block of text answering a question